|Geographical Range||Indonesia and Malaysia|

 Since crocodilians are larger than other reptiles, it takes them longer to heat up or cool off.
 Temperature shifts may be measured in hours or days, not minutes (as for small reptiles).

-True Problems for the False Gharial
+True Problems for the Malayan Gharial

-False gharials are in danger of extinction.
+Malayan gharials are in danger of extinction.
 Already they've become extinct in areas where they were once found (like Thailand).

 What's happening to these animals?
 For one thing, they're losing ground as more and more of their habitat is turned into farmland, or destroyed to build dams and other structures.
 These reptiles also suffer from fishing -- either directly, by getting trapped in the nets and drowning, or indirectly, by losing an important food source.
-Finally, some false gharials are killed for their skins.
+Finally, some Malayan gharials are killed for their skins.

 What's being done to help these magnificent reptiles?
 They are currently protected by laws in Malaysia and Indonesia, and by an international agreement that virtually prohibits trade in the species.
 Unfortunately, these laws are not always well enforced.

 There is still a need for a plan to protect these animals in the wild.
-A first step, now underway, is to conduct a survey to learn the number and distribution of false gharials remaining in the wild.
+A first step, now underway, is to conduct a survey to learn the number and distribution of Malayan gharials remaining in the wild.
 This information will lead to a plan for saving these animals.
-In the end, the conservation of false gharials will depend on solutions that allow these reptiles and people to live together.
+In the end, the conservation of Malayan gharials will depend on solutions that allow these reptiles and people to live together.